UC Davis '99

-Kevin Nosek, who brings nearly two decades of experience as either a UC Davis assistant coach or student-athlete, will enter his 14th season as a member of the men's basketball staff.
+Kevin Nosek, who brings nearly two decades of experience as either a UC Davis assistant coach or student-athlete, enters his 15th season as a member of the men's basketball staff.
 He began his Aggie coaching career in 1999-2000 following a four-year playing career at UC Davis.
 After serving a three-year stint as head coach at Menlo College, Nosek returned to the Aggies in 2006-07.
 He assists in all aspects of the program.

 Nosek, a true veteran of the men's basketball staff whose connection to the program dates back to his youth days, first served as a ball boy for Bob Hamilton's teams in the late 1980s.
 Since his return in 2006, he has been instrumental in helping the program complete its transition to Division I, a process that includes the program's first official D-I and Big West Conference season in 2007-08.

 After starring at nearby Davis Senior High, Nosek played for UC Davis from 1996-99, highlighting his career with a NCAA Division II national championship in 1988.
 He enjoyed his best collegiate game during his senior year, when he hit 4 of 5 from three-point range en route to a career-high 12 points against Holy Names.
 Perhaps as a premonition of things to come, his teammates dubbed him "Coach Nosek" for his unrelenting diligence both on and off the court.

 Nosek remained with the Aggie program as an assistant to Brian Fogel from 1999-2003.
 In his four seasons, the Aggies compiled a 67-23 record and qualified for the NCAA D-II West Regional (1999-2000).